 An HSA is a cost-effective way for many employers to provide health and dental benefits for employees.
 It can cover expenses outside of the plan benefits and address employees’ diverse needs.
-As the recipient of the Health Spending Account, it is flexible to your needs.
+As the Health Spending Account recipient, it is flexible to your needs.
 You can choose to apply it as you wish to the eligible expenses, so you don’t have to pay out of pocket for that next message.

 Medical Expenses can you Claim under HSA

 Like all insurance, we always recommend referring to your insurer for an exact list.
 You can claim any item or service typically allowed under the Income Tax Act of Canada as a medical expense.
 Your HSA is designed to be available to pick up the overflow in unpaid expenditures from your benefits plan, like the provincial plan, your group benefits, and, if applicable, your spouse’s group benefits plan.
 Some typical expenses are vision care, such as glasses and contact lenses.